ForJobOk/forjobok.github.io/content/works/Project.md

 ## VR / Metaverse Platform

 Worked on the development of the Metaverse platform for one year as a VR engineer.
+＊Due to the contract, I can't provide details about this project.

 ![VR_MetaversePlatform](/images/VR_MetaversePlatform.png)